 Note: All passages in purple are direct quotes from the novel ‘Rosemary’s Baby’ by Ira Levin.

-Rosemary’s Baby is perhaps the most positive Satanic book (and film) ever made.
+Rosemary’s Baby is perhaps the most positive Satanic book – and film – ever made.
 Certainly there will be die-hard fans of Joris-Karl Huysmans who insist that his 1891 novel Là-bas (translated as Down There or The Damned) is the ultimate piece of Satanic literature; however, it’s confused philosophical digressions, not to mention it’s darker and more grotesque passages, keep it far from the field of the positive.
 Rosemary’s Baby, both as a novel penned by author Ira Levin and as a hit film directed by Roman Polanski, works on an entirely different level from Huysmans’ masterpiece of decadent diabolism.
 A level so close to our own, in fact, that we cannot help but be pulled into the story and accept that which must be considered by devout Christians to be the ultimate unacceptable thing – to purely love the spawn of Satan – the Antichrist incarnate.
-The other choice which presents itself in this thriller is suicide – a grave matter – and a mortal sin that has been judged unpardonable in the past.
+The other choice which presents itself in this thriller (as will be shown) is suicide – a grave matter – and a mortal sin that has been judged unpardonable in the past.